CSJedi/PaylocityBackEndChallenge/README.md

 - `/api/v1/dependents`: Get all dependents or create a new dependent.
 - `/api/v1/dependents/{id}`: Get, update, or delete a dependent by ID.
 - `/api/v1/paychecks`: Get all paychecks for employees.
+- `/api/v1/paychecks/{employeeId}`: Get paychecks for employee by employeeID.

 ## How to Contribute